Will cruises to Alaska happen in 2022?

 The shoulder seasons of May and September, on the other hand, can see less demand and therefore lower prices.

 Different ships offer different stateroom availability as well.
-Some ships, like Quantum of the Seas and Ovation of the Seas, have more balcony staterooms available than smaller ships like Enchantment or Radiance of the Seas.
-Therefore you may find balcony staterooms more affordable on a Quantum-class ship than on smaller ships.
+Some ships, like Quantum of the Seas and Anthem of the Seas, have more balcony staterooms available than smaller ships like Serenade or Radiance of the Seas.
+Therefore you may find balcony staterooms more affordable on a Quantum Class ship than on smaller ships.

-As an example, I priced out the different cruise fares available for two sailings: a 7-night Southbound Alaska & Hubbard Glacier cruise on Radiance of the Seas and a 7-night Alaska Dawes Glacier cruise on Ovation of the Seas.
+As an example, I priced out cruise fares for two sailings: a 7-night Southbound Alaska & Hubbard Glacier cruise on Radiance of the Seas and a 7-night Alaska Adventure/Experience cruise on Anthem of the Seas.
+Both cruises take place in the summer of 2025.

 Radiance of the Seas: 7-night Southbound Alaska & Hubbard Glacier Cruise